Prostanthera - Australian Mint Bush: Planting and Growing

 Prostanthera should be paired with plants that require the same growing conditions: warmth, well-drained soil that remains moist.

-A Prostanthera rotundifolia ‘Variegata’ will thrive alongside a bush from Australia’s coastal heathlands: the Melaleuca squamea, a small evergreen bush with bottlebrush-like flowering.
+A Prostanthera rotundifolia ‘Variegata’ will thrive alongside a bush from the coastal heathlands of Australia: the Melaleuca squamea, a small evergreen bush with flowering clusters resembling tiny brushes.
 Also native to southeastern Australia (and New Zealand), Leptospermum are stunning small bushes with aromatic evergreen foliage: Leptospermum scoparium ‘Martini’ blooms with single flowers, transitioning from pale pink to deep pink between April and June.
-The Grevillea juniperina, also known as the juniper-leaf grevillea, is a beautiful evergreen bush of Australian origin, capable of flowering all winter through to spring in mild climates, with clusters of bright red flowers.
+The Grevillea juniperina, also known as the juniper-leaf grevillea, is a beautiful evergreen bush of Australian origin, capable of flowering throughout winter into spring in mild climates, with clusters of bright red flowers.

-A New Zealand-inspired pairing featuring Prostanthera rotundifolia ‘Variegata’, Leptospermum scoparium ‘Martini’, Melaleuca squamea (© JJ Harrison), and Grevillea juniperina
+A New Zealand-inspired pairing featuring a Prostanthera rotundifolia ‘Variegata’, a Leptospermum scoparium ‘Martini’, a Melaleuca squamea (© JJ Harrison), and a Grevillea juniperina

-Of course, no one is obliged to pair a Prostanthera solely with plants of Australian origin.
-Mediterranean bushes (oleanders), plants from the desert regions of America (Leucophyllum frutescens), or even some African species (Gomphostigma) can also serve as excellent companions in the garden.
+Of course, no one is obliged to pair a Prostanthera exclusively with plants of Australian origin.
+Mediterranean bushes (oleanders), plants from the desert regions of America (Leucophyllum frutescens), or even some African varieties (Gomphostigma) can also serve as excellent companions in the garden.

 → Discover all our Prostanthera in our online nursery.